[ admissions ]

 Prospective undergraduates should refer to Yale College’s visitor information for campus tours.
 The Department of Music is the home of undergraduate music majors.
-Click here for the undergraduate music brochure.
+Click here for more information about the undergraduate music major.

 149 Elm Street, New Haven, CT 06511

 These tours are free, and no pre-registration is required.
 Led by Yale College students, the tours provide a glimpse into the history and architecture of the University.
 The tour also includes Sterling Memorial Library and the Beinecke Rare Book and Manuscript Library.

 The Irving S. Gilmore Music Library